Library of Antioch

 The Royal Library of Antioch was commissioned by Antiochus III (or Antiochus the Great) of the Seleucid Empire (a successor state of Alexander the Great's empire) around 221 B.C. in Antioch (now Antakya) and opened to scholars.
 Euphorion of Chalcis, an intellectually influential ancient poet from Greece, accepted the challenge issued by the king and established the royal library at Antioch.
 He also served as principal librarian until his death.
-The library, along with the city itself, was considered by some to be the cultural capital of the ancient world, even more prestigious than Pergamon.

 Destruction

 Sometimes confused with the Library of Antioch, a statement in the works of John of Antioch (7th century) is the earliest to describe the destruction of a separate building, a temple from the period of Hadrian turned into a library by Julian the Apostate, by the emperor Jovian.
-Intentions in the event may have been religious, although some historians attribute them moreso to social, economic, and ethnic differences.
+The primary intentions in the event may have been religious, although some historians attribute them rather to social, economic, and ethnic differences.
 Other historians have entirely cast doubt onto whether this event really occurred.